pilartomas/beeai-workshop/docs/README.md

 * Stuck?
 Join our [Discord](https://discord.com/invite/NradeA6ZNF) server for quick troubleshooting

 ## Ready to Contribute?
-* Get involved in the conversation on our Github Discussions
+* Get involved in the conversation on our GitHub Discussions
 * Pick up a help wanted issue!